 John Lewis reports further slowdown in weekly sales

-The slowdown in consumer spending looks set to continue after the John Lewis Partnership, which is regarded as a barometer of British retailing, reported a further fall in weekly sales.
+The John Lewis Partnership, which is regarded as a barometer of British retailing, today reported a further fall in weekly sales.

-The renowned employee-owned chain said department store sales fell 0.9% o £49.5 million in the week to 12 February – it represented the fourth consecutive week of slow sales following the VAT hike on 4 January.
+The renowned employee-owned chain said department store sales grew 1.4% to £49.8 million in the week to 12 February – it represented the fourth consecutive week of slow sales following the VAT hike on 4 January.

-Meanwhile, sales at its Waitrose supermarket chain also slowed to £95.6 million in the week to 12 February – boosted by purchases for Valentine’s Day.
+Meanwhile, sales at its Waitrose supermarket chain grew 5.4% to £96.6 million in the week to 12 February – boosted by purchases for Valentine’s Day.

-However, the luxury chain is still one of the UK’s fastest growing supermarkets and is in the midst of a major expansion programme.
+The luxury chain is one of the UK’s fastest growing supermarkets and is in the midst of a major expansion programme.